lethang7794/aws-sa-associate-saac03/00-notes/01-CLOUD_NETWORKING_TECHNICAL FUNDAMENTALS.md

 ### Digital Signatures (9:26)

 ![Alt text](<images/Screenshot 2023-09-29 at 15.19.21 - Digital_Signatures__learn.cantrill.io_and_1_more_p.png>)
+Public Key Cryptography

 ![Alt text](<images/Screenshot 2023-09-29 at 15.21.51 - Digital_Signatures__learn.cantrill.io_and_1_more_p.png>)
+Digital Signatures verifies:

+- Integrity (WHAT is sent) 👈 by compare the hash of data
+- Authenticity (WHO sent it) 👈 by using the public key to very the signature

 ![Alt text](<images/Screenshot 2023-09-29 at 15.24.38 - Digital_Signatures__learn.cantrill.io_and_1_more_p.png>)